Seeking Cover as the U.S.-China Trade War Heats Up Again? Safe Dividend Stocks are the Place to Be.

 Once you fully understand the financial power our new IRIS-based advisory brings you, you’ll also understand why we limit the new membership to this advisory.Click here to accept your trial now.

-A great place to be is in stocks that do business only in the U.S. with no exposure to China and the global economy, and are also defensive in nature and insulated from a slowing economy.
+Until trade war tensions die down for more than just a week or two, a great place to be is in stocks that do business only in the U.S. with no exposure to China and the global economy, and are also defensive in nature and insulated from a slowing economy.
 Two market sectors, which have been among the market’s top performers over the past year as well as through the recent selloff, are ideal places that encompass both those qualities: REITs and Utilities.

 From those two sectors, I have selected two safe dividend stocks to get you through all the trade war turbulence.